mapping jk to esc

 :

-.
+key has a bit of delay.
 If you wish to print 'j'

-to the screen, use this:
+to the screen,

 Additionally, if you want to write to the file on jk